marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

-Although the second code $c_2$ isn't quite symmetric, they both are broadly in the (-3, 3) interval, as we would expect from a standard normal variate.
+Both latent dimensions $z_1$ and $z_2$ have a distribution resembling the one of a Normal variate; their joint distribution is nicely scattered around the origin are roughtly within 3 to 4 standard deviations, as the red circles (with a radious of 1, 2, 3 and 4, respectively) show.
 It is then much easier to generate new values or look for the optimal ones that match a given, which is what we try now to do.
-First, we generate two random values for $\alpha$ and $\beta$ and compute the corresponding exact PDF; then we use `scipy` to find the values of $(c_1, c_2)$ that produce the closest match.
+First, we generate two random values for $\alpha$ and $\beta$ and compute the corresponding exact PDF; then we use `scipy` to find the values of $(z_1, z_2)$ that produce the closest match.

 ```python